Skip to content

 It’s not clear how close Bean was to members of the Wyeth family.
 The patriarch, N.C.
 Wyeth, a renowned painter and illustrator who was Bean’s favorite, died in 1945 when his car was hit by a train at railroad crossing in Chadds Ford.

 According to the New York Times, Bean met at least once with Andrew Wyeth, N.C.’s son and a celebrated artist in his own right, during a visit to the Wyeth family farm in Chadds Ford.
-Jamie Wyeth, Andrew’s son who’s also a famous painter and portrait artist, told the Times Bean had a “big heart” but said (while laughing) “her obsessiveness with the Wyeths can be intrusive.”
+Jamie Wyeth, Andrew’s son, also a famous painter and portrait artist, told the Times that Bean had a “big heart” but said (while laughing) “her obsessiveness with the Wyeths can be intrusive.”

 Other Wyeth works owned by Bean being auctioned next week include Self Portrait in Top Hat and Cape, an oil painting by N.C.
-Wyeth which dates to around 1927 and is valued at $400,000 to $600,000; The Gam, a 1938 watercolor-and-graphite work on paper of boaters in Maine by Andrew Wyeth, estimated between $100,000 and $150,000; and Dead Cat Museum, Monhegan Island, a 1999 oil portrait by Jamie Wyeth of a boy on Maine’s Monhegan Island with a handwritten sign that reads: “Kyle’s Dead Cat Museum.
+Wyeth that dates to around 1927 and is valued at $400,000 to $600,000; The Gam, a 1938 watercolor-and-graphite work on paper of boaters in Maine by Andrew Wyeth, estimated at between $100,000 and $150,000; and Dead Cat Museum, Monhegan Island, a 1999 oil portrait by Jamie Wyeth of a boy on Maine’s Monhegan Island with a handwritten sign that reads: “Kyle’s Dead Cat Museum.
 See the Cats 50 Cents, Lemonade 10 Cents.
 Nintendo (no accessories) $10-20.
 Mackerel …” The piece is estimated at between $300,000 and $500,000.

 Additional works by those artists and other members of the Wyeth family, including Anne Wyeth McCoy and Henriette Wyeth, will be included in the auction and can be found online at Bonhams.com.